-Welcome to the Maryland Governor’s Grants Office (GGO).
-We are a coordinating agency of the Governor’s Office.
+Welcome to the Maryland Governor’s Grants Office (GGO), a coordinating agency of the Governor’s Office.
 GGO helps state agencies, local governments, and non profit organizations, find, win and manage grants.
-You will find lots of information and training materials at this site about grants and the life cycle of grants management.
-You can search for an available state grant or foundation grant at this site and click on links to take you to sites where federal grants are posted.
-Please note that generally, grants are not made to individuals, with the exception sometimes for artists, scientists and researchers.
+You will find a host of information and training materials about grants and the life cycle of grants management on this site.
+You can search for an available state grant or foundation grant and click on links to take you to sites where federal grants are posted.
+Please note that generally, grants are not made to individuals or small businesses, with the exception sometimes for artists, scientists and researchers.
 At this site you also will find extensive data and resources about federal funds flowing into Maryland.
 We also have included training materials, whether Powerpoints or webinars, on many grants related topics as well as guidance from the federal government for recipients and subrecipients on how to manage a federal grant.

-Maryland Governor's Grants Office: 2012 Highlights
+Maryland Governor's Grants Office: 2014 Highlights

 GGO works with a statewide grants team that includes primary grants contacts in each state agency (see under "Contacts" tab above).
-In addition, the GGO provides resources and technical assistance to State agencies, local governments, non profit organizations, businesses and universities on all aspects of federal grants and federal funds.
+In addition, GGO provides resources and technical assistance to State agencies, local governments, non profit organizations, businesses and universities on all aspects of federal grants and federal funds.
 The Governor's Grants Office measures funds, identifies new funding opportunities and provides training in all aspects of grant writing and grants management.

-Training: In 2011 the Governor's Grants Office participated in 47 training sessions, for approximately 4,100 people.
+In 2014 the Governor's Grants Office trained approximately 6,500 people.